giraud/reasonml-idea-plugin/docs/architecture.md

 the reasoning behind that decision here.

 First, plain text editors (VSCode, Textmate, VIM, etc.) and IDE (Jetbrains editors) are two very different categories.
-Text editors need aditional mechanisms to be able to create a nice developer experience, including adding semantic to the sources, adding referencing of symbols for nice navigation, documentation, etc, caching and indexing for fast response.
+Text editors need additional mechanisms to be able to create a nice developer experience, including adding semantic to the sources, adding referencing of symbols for nice navigation, documentation, etc, caching and indexing for fast response.